 Mix in the salt and spices.
 Then add the egg, molasses, and vanilla.
 Reduce speed to low and mix until fully incorporated.

-If you live in an extremely dry area you made to need to add an extra egg yolk to the dough.
+If you live in an extremely dry area you may to need to add an extra egg yolk to the dough.
 I find this is a trial-and-error fix for dry dough.

 You may use more or less of the flour by a tablespoon or two, depending on the humidity of your environment.